CONCUSSION CARE 101 GUIDE

 It is important to designate one person who can conduct initial assessments, coordinate referrals, and make return to activity decisions.

 Ideally, this person would be a Credentialed ImPACT Consultant (CIC) – a qualified healthcare provider who has been specially trained in the management of a concussion.
 This point person should be licensed to make return to play / return to activity decisions in the area in which you practice and should have good knowledge of a concussion.
+(Learn more about the CICs role in concussion care.)

 WHICH DISCIPLINES SHOULD BE INCLUDED IN MY CONCUSSION CARE TEAM?